dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

     .. error:: It is an error to call this function from within a callback function

+  .. cpp:function:: bool terminate()

+    Forcefully terminates the target process.

+    On success, the target process will end execution.
+The :cpp:class:`Process` object will record the target process as having crashed.

+    Returns ``false`` on error.
+The specific error can be retrieved from :cpp:func:`getLastError`.

+    .. error:: It is an error to call this function from within a callback function

   .. cpp:function:: bool temporaryDetach()

     Temporarily detaches from the target process.